 N.B.!
 The current coronavirus situation affects the arrangements of public examinations.
 For further information, please see the updates on Doctoral defences and corona virus situation.

 The definition and the criteria for doctoral dissertations are explicated above.

 Doctoral theses are graded on a scale of fail – pass – pass with distinction.
-The grading statements of a doctoral thesis are the opponent’s statement and the report written by the custos on the public examination and grading negotiations.
-Both statements must include a grade proposal, which also takes into account the preliminary examination statements.
+The grading statements of a doctoral thesis are the opponent’s statement,the report written by the custos on the public examination and grading negotiations, and the grading form (applicable to defenses when the permission to defend has been granted 13 Dec 2022 or later).
+All the statements must include a grade proposal, which also takes into account the preliminary examination statements.
 The grade is also affected by the doctoral candidate’s defence in the public examination.

 As a rule, doctoral theses are approved with the grade ‘pass’.
 The grade ‘pass with distinction’ may only be given to a doctoral thesis that with regard to its quality is considered to belong to the top 15% of doctoral theses.
 This grade may be given to theses that are especially meritorious and ambitious in light of all of the assessment criteria.
 The grading will take place according to the above criteria (see Definition of a doctoral thesis).

 The opponent provides the Faculty with a written statement (recommended length: two to five pages) on the thesis and submits it to the Faculty’s doctoral student services within two weeks of the public examination.
 The statement must be written in Finnish, Swedish or English.
 When the doctoral candidate is not Finnish, the statements should be written in English.